 In many cases, the chest pains caused by poor posture can simply be solved through posture correction.
 This can be done alone or with a professional’s guidance and mostly involves just being aware of how your body is positioned throughout the day.
 It can help to set timers throughout the day, reminding you to frequently check how you’re sitting in order to develop a habit.
 In more severe cases where it’s difficult for one to return to a healthy posture, physical therapy may be utilized to build up the muscles that have been atrophied by prolonged bouts of poor posture.
 In the most severe cases, surgery may be required to correct the damage that has been done.

 As with all medical issues, it’s better to seek treatment sooner rather than later, and we strongly recommend that you consult a doctor if you find yourself in a prolonged state of pain.
-Here at AICA Atlanta, we utilize professionals from a wide array of fields such as orthopedics, chiropractic, and neurology in order to create a specialized treatment plan that suits your specific case.
+Here at AICA Atlanta, we utilize professionals from a wide array of fields, such as orthopedics, chiropractic, and neurology, to create a specialized treatment plan that suits your specific case.
+With AICA Orthopedics in Atlanta, you don’t have to worry about “Does bad posture cause chest pain?” because our team is here to help you.
 No matter what the right approach is for your case, you can breathe easy knowing that we’ll be able to adapt and get your back on the straight and narrow once more.